 As we well know, however, anonymity is not unassailable.
 One of the earliest public demonstrations of its limits came with AOL’s release of a large set of anonymized search queries with the stated purpose of facilitating academic research.
 This well-intended act backfired when a pair of enterprising news reporters identified a number of individuals based on the content of searches.
 Following these revelations, efforts to anonymize search query data, which were not particularly persuasive, have more or less fizzled out.
 The promise of anonymization was further chipped away by rigorous demonstrations by Sweeney, joint work by Narayanan and Shmatikov, and ongoing efforts by Dwork, with implications further drawn by Ohm and others in areas of law and policy, where debates rage on.

-It is impossible, within the scope of this article, to render anything close to a thorough account of the contemporary debate around anonymity; we merely mention key positions on threats to anonymity and attempts to defend it that are relevant to the general argument that we wish to develop.
-According to the literature, the promise of anonymity is impossible to fulfill if individual records happen to contain information—information that falls outside the scope of the commonly defined set of personally identifiable information—that nevertheless uniquely distinguishes a person enough to associate those records to a specific individual.
-So-called ‘vanity searches’ are an obvious example of this problem, as AOL discovered, but so, too, are records that contain extremely rich (e.g., location) data that necessarily map onto specific individuals.
-The literature has also demonstrated many less obvious ways in which anonymity cannot be guaranteed due to the threat of so-called re-identification attacks.
-These attacks depend on a variety of methods: overlaying an anonymized dataset with a separate dataset that includes identifying information, looking for areas of overlap (commonly described as a linkage attack) or performing a sequence of queries on a anonymized dataset that allow the attacker to deduce that a specific person must be in the dataset because only one person has all of the queried attributes (differencing attack).
-Responding to these challenges, computer scientists have developed a number of approaches to limit, if not eliminate, the chances of deducing identity, such as k-anonymity and differential privacy, which works in certain settings by abstracting or perturbing data to a level or degree set by data controllers.
-At the time of writing, this area of research is burgeoning, even though few real world applications have been successfully implemented.

-Let us review the main threads of this argument: anonymity is an attractive solution to challenges big data poses to privacy when identities associated with information in a dataset are not necessary for the analysis to proceed.
 Scientific and policy debates have swirled around whether robust anonymization is possible and whether the impact of intractable challenges is a fringe phenomenon of little practical importance (and thus merely of academic interest) or fatal to the entire enterprise.
 The concerns we have are neither about whether anonymization is possible nor how serious a problem it poses for practical purposes; it is whether, in the first place, it addresses privacy and related ethical issues of big data.
 In so saying, we wish to shift the locus of attention away from the usual debates—conceding, at the same time, that they are extremely important and significant—to a different set of questions, where, for the sake of argument, we assume that the problem of anonymization, classically speaking, has been solved.